gwu-libraries/DigOp/README.md

         create Database Production;

-3. Create Database user and assign the privileges to user while changing use1 with a different username and pass1 with a different password
+3. Create Database user while changing user1 with a different username and pass1 with a different password

         CREATE USER 'user1'@'localhost' IDENTIFIED BY 'pass1';

+4. Assign the privileges to user

 	GRANT ALTER,CREATE,SELECT,INSERT,UPDATE,DELETE ON Production.* TO 'user1'@'localhost';

+5. Commit the chages

 	FLUSH PRIVILEGES;

-4. Install Django's mssql server driver and fill in the values for Database in settings.py as follows:
+6. Install Django's mssql server driver and fill in the values for Database in settings.py as follows:

         DATABASES = {
                 'default': {